Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 This is not the gospel according to Paul.
 Mind you, it would be a wonderful thing to see Jesus break into the lives of

-these leaders; this is a good thing, and it may happen sooner than we realize.
+these leaders; this is a good thing, and it could happen to the glory of God.
 However, we need to guard against

 putting them on a pedestal or making them our head, for this is a form of idolatry, which I believe the office of the